alantanlc/installing-pip-and-virtualenv-ubuntu-20.04/README.md

 $ pip3 install virtualenv
 ```

-Then create a new virtual environment.
+Create a new virtual environment.
 ```
 $ virtualenv env
 ```
 The command above will create a directory named `env` where scripts and environment packages reside.

-Then activate the virtual environment:
+Activate the virtual environment:
 ```
 $ source env/bin/activate
 ```